 There is a refractory period.
 Which is a time interval during which the system remains inactive even if it is under stimulation.

-The little movie shown below (which I borrowed from Flavio Fenton’s old website) shows a myocyte being stimulated at a single location.
+The little movie below (borrowed from Flavio Fenton’s old website) shows a myocyte being stimulated at a single location.
 The stimulus location releases calcium which then diffuses through the cell, activating more release locations sites and forming a wave.
 The stimulus is continuous, yet the behaviour of the myocyte is that of a beating cell.

 Propagating calcium wave producing the contraction of a ventricular cell.
 Copyright: Lee & Fenton